Helenology/Research_Toolbox/Useful_theorem_sources.md

 Note: Local consistency means there exists a local maximizer such that the estimator will converge in probability (or almost surely) to it.
 Given the loss function is convex, the local maxima is also the global maxima.
 The local consistency is just the global consistency.
 While for nonconvex loss function, the local maxima might not be the global maxima, the methods in Fan and Li (2001) might not be used in such cases.
 An alternative proof technique might be the consistency theorem in Newey and McFadden (1994), but the verification of identification condition might be challenging.

+### Uniform LLN

+Section 9 of the book of Györfi provides details explanation and proofs for uniform LLN, including covering, packing, shatter, VC dimension, etc.

+- Györfi, L., Kohler, M., Krzyzak, A., & Walk, H. (2002).
+A distribution-free theory of nonparametric regression (Vol. 1).
+New York: Springer.

 ### Martingale CLT

 This theorem is commonly used in time series analysis and high dimensional hypothesis testing.